c3lang/c3docs-old/docs/expressions.md

 ## Constant expressions

-In C3 all _constant expressions_ are guaranteed to be calculated at runtime.
+In C3 all _constant expressions_ are guaranteed to be calculated at compile time.
 The following are considered constant expressions:

 1. The `null` literal.
 2. Boolean, floating point and integer literals.